dglazkov/polymath/README.md

 Tests are written using the [Pytest](https://docs.pytest.org/en/7.2.x/) framework.
 To run the tests, run `pytest` from the root of the repo.
 Add your own tests right next to the code they are testing, and name them `test_*.py`.

+### Typechecking

+If you have Pyland installed in VSCode it will report typehint warnings for open files.

 ### Optimizing Tailwind

 When using new Tailwind classes, you will want to create an updated `output.css` file by running: